The New Social Economy: All About Building Your Social Capital

 Will paying for more advertisements help build my capital?
 Facebook ads and boosting, sponsored Instagrams, paid Tweets, and other costly SEO options don’t build social capital.
 Those are examples of advertising.
 It’s more about relationship building and engagement than trying to get your brand in front of more people’s faces & screens.

 Can I track my social capital?
 Social capital isn’t something you can track and isn’t a rating system.
 It’s a social contract between people based on relationship building and exchange.
 You can’t quantify your social capital but there are ways you can work to grow it…

 What can I do to build social capital?
 It takes time and work to build your social capital.
 You can build capital through building an authentic bond and trust with your followers and networks.
 You can do this by posting consistent and relevant topics, sharing a more vulnerable side of your life, sharing your personal story or anecdotes, providing honest & helpful feedback, recommending valuable brands or products, and being authentically you.

 Where can I learn and read more about this?

 The Whuffie Factor written by Tara Hunt is a book that outlines 5 ways to build and grow better social capital.
 The Art School blog has taken these 5 principles and adapted them a bit.

-- Become apart of the community you serve – be apart of the online group, be a peer, and be involved.
-Online engagement and relationship building is key and you don’t need to always be in the expert seat.
+- Become a part of the community you serve – be a part of the online group, be a peer, and be involved.
+Online engagement and relationship building are key and you don’t need to always be in the expert seat.

 - Embrace the chaos -You can’t predict everything, so be open to opportunities that pop up.
 You never know what is just around the corner.